DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 All routes, automations, etc step through a list of simple keywords until they reach a ``DONE`` keyword.

 The reference list is here @KEBBIN?
-I also kept ENDTASK as alias of DONE

 Automation scripts are added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino, and adding in the scripts as follows: